-Neuroblastoma: Autophagy protects from chemotherapyJuly 1st, 2013 in Cancer /
+Neuroblastoma: Autophagy protects from chemotherapyJuly 1, 2013 in Medicine & Health / Cancer

 Neuroblastomas are pediatric tumors that originate from cells of the embryonic nervous system.
 The disease can take widely varying clinical courses that range from spontaneous regression to fatal outcomes.
 Highly aggressive neuroblastomas rarely respond well to chemotherapy.
 Understanding and overcoming the resistance mechanisms of highly aggressive neuroblastomas are considered essential to the development of effective treatments.

 Scientists from the department headed by Professor Dr. Olaf Witt at the German Cancer Research Center (Deutsches Krebsforschungszentrum, DKFZ) and at Heidelberg University Hospital are searching for more effective methods to treat neuroblastomas.
 The researchers are particularly focusing on the role of 18 different HDAC enzymes which appear to promote the aggressiveness of neuroblastomas in various ways.
 Dr. Ina Oehme and her colleagues from Witt's department have now studied whether a member of the HDAC family might be linked to the sensitivity of tumors to chemotherapy in high-risk neuroblastomas.
 She discovered that the high-risk tumors that responded well to therapy were those which had produced only small quantities of HDAC10 prior to treatment.